-In gs\hba.conf of the target DN, the authentication mode is set to gss for authenticating the IP address of the current client.
+In gs\hba.conf of the target CN, the authentication mode is set to gss for authenticating the IP address of the current client.
 However, this authentication algorithm cannot authenticate clients.
 Change the authentication algorithm to sha256 and try again.
 For details, contact the administrator.

-- Do not modify the configurations of database hosts in the gs\hba.conf file.
-Otherwise, the database may become faulty. - It is recommended that service applications be deployed outside the database instead of inside the database.
+- Do not modify the configurations of database cluster hosts in the gs\hba.conf file.
+Otherwise, the database may become faulty. - It is recommended that service applications be deployed outside the database cluster.